Capitol Theatre Building (Flint, Michigan)

 The Capitol Theatre Building is a cinema and concert venue located at 140 E. 2nd St. in Flint, Michigan.
-It opened in 1928 and was listed among the National Register of Historic Places in Michigan in 1985.
 Designed by John Eberson, it is an atmospheric theater designed to look like a Roman garden.
+The Capitol Theatre opened in 1928, and operated as a cinema and live performance venue until 1996.
+The theatre was listed on the National Register of Historic Places in 1985 and reopened in 2017.